Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Sources of background uncertainty

-The second argument is a bit more concrete: Attempting to model our actual background uncertainty, even on fairly conservative assumptions, yields tails significantly heavier than exponential.
-Assume that the total amount of value in the world is, at least in part, a function of the total welfare of all morally statused beings.
-In this case (unless other normative considerations are systematically anti-correlated with total welfare), my background uncertainty should be at least as great as my uncertainty regarding the total amount of welfare in the Universe.
-This uncertainty is determined by my uncertainty about (1) the number of morally statued beings and (2) their average welfare.
+Assume that welfare is one of the things that contributes to the total amount of value in the Universe.
+Then, unless other normative considerations are systematically anti-correlated with welfare, our background uncertainty should be at least as great as our uncertainty about total welfare.
+This uncertainty derives from uncertainty about both (i) the number of welfare subjects in the Universe and (ii) their average welfare.
+Either of these factors could give us large tails, but (i) is the most straightforward.

-The most obvious source of large tails is uncertainty about the number of statused beings.
-Playing on the Drake equation, we can approximate the number of statused beings in the Universe as the product of (1.1) the total number of galaxies in the Universe, (1.2) the average number of stars (that will ever exist) per galaxy, (1.3) the average number of populations of statused beings per star, (1.4) the average longevity of those populations, in generations, and (1.5) the average number of individuals in a generation.